Foxy/foxy-node-api/README.md

-## Node.js FoxyCart hAPI client
+# Node.js FoxyCart hAPI client (deprecated)

-> Warning: this is a pre-release software.
-We're still working on the feature set, documentation and test coverage.
-Using this package in production is not advised.
+**Hey there!
+This package is no longer maintained.
+We've learned a lot while beta testing this API client and built a brand new, better [`@foxy.io/sdk`](https://github.com/Foxy/foxy-sdk) package as a result.
+Check out our [upgrade guide](https://github.com/Foxy/foxy-node-api/blob/master/UPGRADE.md) for more details.
+Thank you to everyone who participated in our beta program and we hope that you will enjoy working with the new tools from Team Foxy :)**

 ## Setup